Salmon has got to be one of the tastiest fish in the world.

 Raw salmon is home to some nasty parasites.

-If you are eating raw salmon you must make sure that the salmon was flash frozen as soon as it was caught to ensure that the parasites don’t have time to grow.
-Once bought you must eat the raw salmon as quickly as possible.
+If you are eating raw salmon, you must make sure that it is flash-frozen as soon as it is caught to prevent the parasites from growing.
+Once bought, you must eat the raw salmon as quickly as possible.

-I would be very careful when buying salmon from the supermarket for the purpose of eating it raw.
+I would be very careful when buying salmon from the supermarket to eat it raw.

-Always check with your fishmonger and ask if they have ‘sushi grade’ salmon or if their salmon will be safe for eating raw.
+Always check with your fishmonger and ask if they have ‘sushi grade’ salmon or if their salmon will be safe to eat raw.

 Can You Get Sick From Undercooked Salmon?

-It is a very common perception that you can get sick from eating undercooked salmon.
+It is a common perception that you can get sick from eating undercooked salmon.

 Getting sick from eating undercooked salmon is very unlikely.
 There are several precautions you can take to make sure you don’t.